ONSdigital/eq-author-deprecated/README.md

 5. Create an EQ_AUTHOR_DATABASE_URL environment variable (See below)
 6. run `npm install` to install front-end dependencies
 7. run `npm run deploy` to build front end resources for deployment *or* run `npm run compile` to run with local development
-8. If this is your first time deploying the application, brace yourself and run `eb init`.
+8. If this is your first time deploying the application, brace yourself and run `eb init`. (see steps below)
 9. If the elasticbeanstalk environment has already been created, you can now run `eb deploy` to deploy the built application, otherwise run `eb create` to create it first and it will be deployed automatically.

 ## How to run the application